amandasugiharto/dimes/README.md

     all_hedgefunds = all_hedgefunds.append(hedgefund_item)
 ```

-Next, clean the html and date columns of the dataframes and subset the data to 2013 or later (process does not work on forms before 2013).
+Next, clean the html and date columns of the dataframes and subset the data to 2013 or later (process does not work on forms before 2013 due to formatting inconsistencies).
 Get the html pages that have the "information table" format.

 ```python
 all_hedgefunds["html"] = "https://www.sec.gov/Archives/" + all_hedgefunds["html"]